spraphul/blog/_posts/2020-03-29-quarantine.md

 When the entire world was shaken by the terror of a pandemic, I got an obvious notification from the CEO of my company stating the mandatory policy of working from home.
 Now for a guy like me, who just does not know how to work from home, it was a soul shattering news.
-I was worried more about the gym and the ideas of inadvertantly bulking my body started to haunt me.
+I was worried more about the gym and the ideas of inadvertently bulking my body started to haunt me.
 To support the claim, the entire country was locked down to prevent the spread of the virus.
 For the first two days, it seemed like a pleasing vacation season and I was busy completing my uncompleted stuffs on the Netflix.
 But after that, I just wanted nothing but to figure out a reason to be on the Earth itself.
 I started feeling